Xilinx/smartcam/README.md

 <summary><b>Click here to view the example script usage</b></summary>
 * MIPI RTSP server:

-    1. Invoking `"sudo 01.mipi-rtsp.sh"` will start rtsp server for mipi captured images.
+    1. Invoking `"bash 01.mipi-rtsp.sh"` will start rtsp server for mipi captured images.

     2. Script accepts ${width} ${height} as the 1st and 2nd parameter, the default is 1920 x 1080.